 An important feature of many Allied Health-led projects is that they involve interprofessional research teams.
 This has made for more seamless and direct translation of the knowledge generated, into evidence-informed changes in clinical practice.

-We have chosen to showcase several projects which illustrate the diversity within, and breadth of allied health-led research and the potential impact allied health research can have on service delivery, consumer and population health outcomes.
+We have chosen to showcase several projects which illustrate the diversity within, and breadth of Allied Health-led research and the potential impact Allied Health research can have on service delivery, consumer and population health outcomes.

 Recent Research Highlights